James-Y-Wong/hw-9-professional-README-generator/Develop/README.md

   Make sure you have all the prerequisites and packages installed.

   - Run node index.js.
-Answer all the questions in the prompt.
-Below is a video demonstration on how to use the application.
+Answer all of the questions in the prompt.

   ## License